starcraftman/cogBot/README.md

 This bot is designed to facilitate Powerplay for the federal forces.
 The bot runs and monitors a discord channel and responds to commands.

+Invite bot to server and grant following permissions to it in a channel:
+- Read/Send messages
+- Manage messages (will cleanup bad inocations)
+- Embed Links (embeds are used for `!whois` command)

 ### Install